Quantum++: A modern C++ quantum computing library: Simple examples

-In line~12 of Listing~\ref{lst3} we use the function \verb!kron()! to create the tensor product (Kronecker product) of the Hadamard gate on the first qubit and identity on the second qubit, then we left-multiply it by the Controlled-NOT gate.
-In line~13 we compute the result of the operation $CNOT_{ab}(H\otimes I)|00\rangle$, which is the Bell state $(|00\rangle + |11\rangle)/\sqrt{2}$.
-We display it in lines~15 and 16.
+In line~11 of Listing~\ref{lst3} we use the function \verb!kron()! to create the tensor product (Kronecker product) of the Hadamard gate on the first qubit and identity on the second qubit, then we left-multiply it by the Controlled-NOT gate.
+In line~12 we compute the result of the operation $CNOT_{ab}(H\otimes I)|00\rangle$, which is the Bell state $(|00\rangle + |11\rangle)/\sqrt{2}$.
+We display it in lines~14 and 15.

-In line~19 we use the function \verb!apply()! to apply the gate $X$ on the second qubit\footnote{\href{http://vsoftco.github.io/qpp}{Quantum++} uses the C/C++ numbering convention, with indexes starting from zero.} of the previously produced Bell state.
+In line~18 we use the function \verb!apply()! to apply the gate $X$ on the second qubit of the previously produced Bell state.
+Note that \href{https://github.com/vsoftco/qpp}{Quantum++} uses the C/C++ numbering convention, with indexes starting from zero.
 The function \verb!apply()! takes as its third parameter a list of subsystems, and in our case \verb!{1}! denotes the \emph{second} subsystem, not the first.
 The function \verb!apply()!, as well as many other functions that we will encounter, have a variety of useful overloads, see \verb!doc/refman.pdf! for a detailed library reference.
-In lines~20 and 21 we display the newly created Bell state.
+In lines~19 and 20 we display the newly created Bell state.

-In line~24 we use the function \verb!measure()! to perform a measurement of the first qubit (subsystem \verb!{0}!) in the $X$ basis.
+In line~23 we use the function \verb!measure()! to perform a measurement of the first qubit (subsystem \verb!{0}!) in the $X$ basis.
 You may be confused by the apparition of \verb!gt.H!, however this overload of the function \verb!measure()! takes as its second parameter the measurement basis, specified as the columns of a complex matrix.
 In our case, the eigenvectors of the $X$ operator are just the columns of the Hadamard matrix.
 As mentioned before, as all other library functions, \verb!measure()! returns by value, hence it does not modify its argument.
 The return of \verb!measure! is a tuple consisting of the measurement result, the outcome probabilities, and the possible output states.
 Technically \verb!measure()! returns a tuple of 3 elements